Harvest-Dev/ng-walkthrough/README.md

 - `id`: HTML id.

+**Output events**
+- `closed` : fired when a walkthrough has been closed.
+It sends a boolean value set to true if the walkthrough has been closed with the "finishStep" button.
+- `finished` : fired when the last walkthrough has been closed.

 **Focus zone**:
 - `focusHighlightAnimation`: `true` for show highlight animation on the focus element.
 - `focusBackdrop`: `true` for show a dark backdrop around the focus element.